probinso/introduction-git/pres.md

 B is for Basil assaulted by bears
 C is for Clara who wasted away
 ...
-Z is for Zilla who drank to much gin
+Z is for Zillah who drank to much gin
 ```

 ---